 Despite the decline in church attendance, Canadians are not so indifferent to religious life as you might think.
 Last Spring the United Church Observer conducted a survey of 3,000 Canadians on the subject, and discovered some interesting statistics.
 For example, 40% of us think that organized religion is good for us, as opposed to 10% who consider it bad.

-This young woman feels they are.
+This young woman feels it does.
 Far from home, she turned to a support system she felt she could rely on.
 Throughout the four years she was in university, the members of that church included her in their activities and supported her spiritual progress.
 She learned to apply what she was learning from her study of the Bible to overcome challenges such as exam anxiety, relationship challenges, financial concerns and illness.
 She also learned to look outside of herself to care for and about others.

 Another young woman also felt that The Bible was deeply relevant and useful in all aspects of her life, even amid the aftermath of the American Civil War, the beginnings of the modern industrial age and the very early days of biomedicine.
 Mary Baker Eddy saw this Biblical relevance in the willingness to recognize God as an ever-present divine influence within – the still, small voice that speaks when we listen.
 In her writings about Christian Science, she poses the following question: